/ Visegrad / Film / Hub /

-VISEGRAD FILM HUB, organised by BEAST International Film Festival with the support of International Visegrad Fund, provides support for the audiovisual works from the V4 region (Czechia, Hungary, Poland, Slovakia) through activation of networks and educational events.
+/ VISEGRAD / FILM / HUB /, organized by BEAST International Film Festival with the support of International Visegrad Fund, provides support for the audiovisual works from the V4 region (Czechia, Hungary, Poland, Slovakia) through activation of networks and educational events.
 This collaborative experience with relevant institutions from the region will focus on presenting regular screening while accessing new audiences on the Portugal territory.
-This is to be the third edition of VFH, a gathering of film enthusiasts, young professionals and a step further to building the identity of the New East.
+This is to be the fourth edition of VFH, a gathering of film enthusiasts, young professionals and a step further to building the identity of the New East.

-Visegrad Film Hub 3.0, taking place between March – June 2021, will present the new audiovisual talents from the V4 countries, in a continuation of the work to promote the cultural diversity of the V4 and the intercultural dialogue across Europe.
-Between the 24th of March – 10th of July, BEAST IFF brings the third edition of the Visegrad Film Hub with V4 SCREEN and V4 ACADEMY, presenting a series of special screenings and educational projects focused on new media and audiovisual technologies.
+Visegrad Film Hub 4.0 will present the new audiovisual talents from the V4 countries, in a continuation of the work to promote the cultural diversity of the V4 and the intercultural dialogue across Europe.
+BEAST IFF brings the fourth edition of the Visegrad Film Hub with V4 SCREEN and V4 ACADEMY, presenting a series of special screenings and educational projects focused on new media and audiovisual technologies.

 PLUSEAST – Cultural Association